Protodeltote albidula (Guenée, 1852)

 Pale Glyph Moth

-Protodeltote albidula is a common small noctuid moth (FW length 10 - 12 mm) with a subtle pattern on a pale straw-colored wing that is found in moist habitats throughout our region.
+Protodeltote albidula is a common, small noctuid moth (FW length 10 - 12 mm) that is found in moist habitats throughout our region.
+It has a subtle pattern on a pale straw-colored forewing.
 The forewing is powdery with a silky sheen marked with slightly darker lines and spots that are difficult to make out in light specimens and become indistinct quickly with wear as the moths age.
-The antemedial, postmedial and subterminal lines all appear similar with adjacent dark and light components with irregular course across the wing.
+The antemedial, postmedial, and subterminal lines all appear similar with adjacent dark and light components with irregular course across the wing.
 The orbicular and reniform spots are pale and filled with the slightly darker ground color.
 The terminal line and fringe are darker, occasionally with gray scales.
 The hindwing is even lighter powdery pale cream with a silky sheen.
 Thin lines at the terminal line and basal fringe are the only markings.
 The ventral surfaces of both wings are coarsely peppered with dark gray.
 The head and thorax are similar light cream.
 The male antenna is filiform.

 This species is usually easily identified by its small size, broad forewing shape, and light color with indistinct pattern.
 The dusky gray ventral wing color can help in recognition of worn specimens.